expangine/expangine-vue/README.md

 # expangine-vue
-A Vue & Vuetify component library for expangine, a visual programming framework.
+A Vue & Vuetify component library for expangine, a visual development framework.

 You can test out the sandbox [here](https://expangine.github.io/expangine-vue/#/), where you can define the structure of your program input, populate the program input, and develop the program.
 If you would like to download an example program here's [HelloWorld](https://expangine.github.io/expangine-vue/examples/HelloWorld.json), [FizzBuzz](https://expangine.github.io/expangine-vue/examples/FizzBuzz.json), [Fibonacci](https://expangine.github.io/expangine-vue/examples/Fibonacci.json), [FindLeapYears](https://expangine.github.io/expangine-vue/examples/FindLeapYears.json), and [PrimeGenerator](https://expangine.github.io/expangine-vue/examples/PrimeGenerator.json).
 Import it via `File` > `Import`.